jaiaadhithya/questly/README.md

 - `/roadmap` — Skill tree view; accepts `?studyId`.
 - `/quiz` — Initial assessment (if enabled).
 - Deprecated: `/dashboard` — retained in code but not used for navigation (exit returns to `/`).

-## Scripts

-- `npm run dev` — Start dev server.
-- `npm run build` — Production build.
-- `npm run preview` — Preview the build.

-## Notes for GitHub

-- This repository is ready for GitHub: comprehensive README, architecture documentation, and environment configuration via `.env`.
-- CI/CD and issue templates can be added on request.